 Through the management decisions he makes, the manager can become a generator of different types of change in the organization - structural, technological, and behavioral.
 Very often it becomes a factor on which the result of the change depends.
 It is important to make a timely decision to implement change, to identify forces for change, to choose strategies and methods for its implementation, and to overcome resistance against change.

 All this gives him a leading place in the implementation of organizational change.

-In the event of conflicts in the organization - interpersonal, intergroup, between the individual and the group - the manager must decide on their timely resolution.
-In doing so, he must be able to identify the causes of the conflict, analyze them, anticipate the consequences and choose an appropriate method for resolving them.
+In the event of conflicts in the organization - interpersonal, intergroup, between the individual and the group - the manager must decide on a timely resolution.
+In doing so, he must be able to identify the causes of the conflict, analyze them, anticipate the consequences, and choose an appropriate method for resolving them.